isomerpages/astar-srion/_2025-conference/Speakers' Biographies.md

 World Conference on Research Integrity in 2019.
 Working together with the international consortium, she promotes responsible conduct of research and good science in universities and research institutions.</p>
-<p>&nbsp;</p>
-<p>As a developmental geneticist, Professor Sham leads a research team focusing
+<p>&nbsp;As a developmental geneticist, Professor Sham leads a research team
-on the molecular mechanisms of mammalian development and human congenital disorders.
+focusing on the molecular mechanisms of mammalian development and human congenital disorders.
 Her research covers areas of gene regulation and molecular signaling, craniofacial and hearing disorders, genetic bases and mutant mouse models of rare human diseases, stem cells, and tissue regeneration.
 She is currently the President of the Hong Kong Society for Developmental Biology.
 She serves as an Associate Editor for <em>Gene Expression Patterns</em> and an Editor for <em>Cell and Bioscience</em>.</p>
 <h4>Prof Simon CHESTERMAN</h4>
 <p></p>
 <div class="isomer-image-wrapper">